furryfixer/gksudo-pk/README.md

 - **NOPASSWD_LIST: These programs may be run without password authentication.**
 - **NEVER_AUTH_LIST: These programs are prohibited entirely from running.**

 **THE NEED FOR A SEPARATE POLKIT RULE FOR EACH APPLICATION IS THEREFORE ELIMINATED**.
-Only one polkit action/rule pair is needed.
+Only one new polkit action/rule pair is needed.
 All other progams will be subject to default polkit/pkexec rules.
 If gksudo-pk polkit action/rules are not installed, NOPASSWD_LIST is ignored, default polkit rules for pkexec will be used for all authorized programs.

 ## Dependencies
 **bash, sudo, zenity**